imdeepmind/GoTaskQ/README.md

 - **Database**
   Central state store for job metadata, task status, logs, retry counts, execution time, and scheduling info.

+## Status

+GoTaskQ is under active development and not yet ready for production use.
+This repository is currently a staging ground for architectural decisions and implementation work.

+If you’re interested in this project or want to collaborate, feel free to open an issue or reach out.

 ## License